Heart Health for Women

 - Squeezing, tightness, or pressure in the chest

 - Neck, jaw, shoulder, upper back, or abdominal discomfort

 - Shortness of breath with or without chest discomfort

 - Nausea or vomiting

 - Unusual fatigue

 Heart disease risk factors:

-- Smoking (greater risk factor for women than men)
+- Smoking (a greater risk factor for women than men)

-- Diabetes (greater risk factor for women than men)
+- Diabetes (a greater risk factor for women than men)